Phil Craig: Leader of South Africa’s Referendum Party

 18:09.17 – Phil Craig

 36% they were at 33% three years ago so they’ve managed to make 3 points up and those parties are deluding themselves and still to this day four months from the election.
-They’re 15 points short of a majority and are claiming that they can still get it which is just absolute insanity.
-And what’s worse is they’re convincing people that this is possible because people are absolutely desperate. and the danger is that people are taking stock of what they really should be doing and the reality is that South Africa has an eye that is this strong.
-Ideological divide that runs through you know you’ve got one part of the population that effectively is an african nationalistic africa for africans racially driven left-wing.
-Ah, basically what’s race-based policy.
+They’re 15 points short of a majority and are claiming that they can still get it, which is just absolute insanity.
+And what’s worse is they’re convincing people that this is possible, because people are absolutely desperate.
+The danger is that people are taking stock of what they really should be doing and the reality is, that South Africa has a strong ideological divide, that runs through – you’ve got one part of the population that effectively is an African nationalistic Africa for Africans racially driven left-wing.
+Basically what’s race-based policy.
 What’s the centralization of control communist effectively?
-But yeah, without some of the trimmings and on the other side you’ve got this um population, this relatively western leaning population that is that leans towards the free market that wants genuine non-racialism.
-Um.
+But without some of the trimmings and on the other side you’ve got this population.
+This relatively western leaning population that leans towards the free market that wants genuine non-racialism.

-Socio-Economic Drivers and Vision for an Independent Cape
+Socio-economic Considerations and the Vision for Cape Independence

 18:58.41 – Brian David Crane